pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 ```

 The runnable job defines as
-1. not running.
+1. It is not running.
-2. the minimum job id on the same table.
+2. It is with the minimal job id for all queueing jobs that refer to the same table.
-3. no smaller `drop schema` job id on the same schema.
+3. Its job id is larger than `drop schema` job id, when a `drop schema` job exists in the job queue trying to drop the same schema.
-4. no smaller job id on the same schema if the job type is `drop schema`.
+4. When the job is `drop schema`, it is with the minimal job id for all queueing jobs refer to the same schema.

 to get a general job, we can use SQL
 ```sql